 The high-level comparison

-Forrester Research indicates that 72% of top-performing companies implement AI in their testing processes.
+Forrester Research indicates that 72% of top-performing companies already use AI testing tools in their QA processes.
 It’s quite understandable: wise resource allocation, effective usage, and better software quality.

 The role of AI in testing